 When I was younger, Sunday morning meant pancakes.
-Chocolate chip or M&M's would go into mine.
+Chocolate chips or mini M&M’s would go into mine.
 Same for my dad, except sometimes he’d want blueberries.
 Plain for my mom.
 Never syrup on top, but a sprinkle of sugar which would crunch under your teeth.
 Syrup was only for waffles since it gets stuck in the crevices.

-Whether you're gluten free or not, these pancakes will get the whole family up on a happy note, or are used as a great bribery during the week.
+Whether you’re gluten free or not, these pancakes will get the whole family up on a happy note, or can be used as a great bribery during the week.
 Trust me, I’ve done the latter many times before, which is why we have Pancake Saturday or Sunday every week now!

 1 teaspoon baking powder

 pinch of salt